mikersays/chatty/README.md

 ## Prerequisites

 - Python 3.6 or higher
 - OpenAI Python library: Install using `pip install openai`.
-If this doesn't work, try 'pip3 install openai'.
+If this doesn't work, try `pip3 install openai`.
 - OpenAI API key (and access to GPT-4)

 ## Setup